crosssenses/mediating-machines/src/pages/index.md

 ---
 templateKey: index-page
+title: Mediating machines
 heading: Mediating machines
 subheading: Opportunities and Challenges of Artificial Intelligence (AI) in Peacemaking
+activities:
+  workstreams:
+    - tag: Workstream 1
+      title: Mediator's Needs and Ecosystems
+      description: >-
+        The team will analyze the practical needs and potential strategic purposes of AI in mediation support, as well as the organizational and technological ecosystems in which AI tools could be embedded.
+We will examine existing efforts to create AI applications for mediators and explore how argument data could be used by mediators to assess dynamics of negotiation.
+      image: /img/noun_magnifying_3142985.svg
+      icon: /img/mask-group-3-2x.png
+    - tag: Workstream 2
+      title: Data and Methods
+      description: >-
+        The team will discuss  the methodological and data requirements of AI-supported argument analysis.
+We will look at options for transparent and explainable  AI and related questions of inference methods.
+The team will also identify and analyze various data sources for machine-supported argument analysis, including data derived from social media and other digital inclusion efforts.
+      image: /img/noun_coding_2512425.svg
+      icon: /img/mask-group-2-2x.png
+    - tag: Workstream 3
+      title: Output Visualisation
+      description: >-
+        The team will identify data visualization techniques that can help integrate AI outputs into  mediator’s workflows and decision-making processes.
+This includes  geographic visualization and graph-based techniques  graph-based techniques.
+We will also explore the prospects of creating visual data mining tools that present multiple perspectives on the data through several visualization styles and interactive data analysis.
+      image: /img/noun_network_195994.png
+      icon: /img/mask-group-1-2x.png
+  heading: Project milestones
 resources:
   background-readings:
     heading: 'Background readings '